RedisLabs/redislabs-docs/content/rs/developing/modules/redisearch.md

 distributed cluster such as Redis Enterprise Software and the open source version is limited to using only one shard.
-When a RediSearch enabled database in Redis Enterprise Software is created, the number of partitions and shards the data will be spread across is set.
+When a RediSearch enabled database in Redis Enterprise Software is created, the number of partitions and shards the data is spread across is set.

 It is critical to understand that **this value can only be configured when creating the database**.
-That makes it imperative in a production cluster to set this value according to how many shards you will have.
+That makes it imperative in a production cluster to set this value according to how many shards you have.
 As of RediSearch Enterprise 1.0.1, the default is **PARTITIONS AUTO**.
-So the value will be set by the cluster on your behalf and matched to the number of shards.
-Once you create the database, you will not be able to edit this value or the number of shards the database has.
+So the value is set by the cluster on your behalf and matched to the number of shards.
+Once you create the database, you cannot edit this value or the number of shards the database has.
 If at a later point you need to expand the database with more shards, you must create a new database with the settings you need, then [replicate the